 Skin in your 40s

-Smile lines, marionette lines, under-eye bags and dark pigments begin to show; jawlines begin to soften; skin starts to look duller.
+In our forties, smile lines, marionette lines, under-eye bags and dark pigments begin to show; jawlines begin to soften; skin starts to look duller.

 Skincare essentials: Cleanser, toner, serum, eye cream, moisturiser (a day one and a night one), vitamin C, retinol, face oil (for PM only), sunscreen.